Molly (1999 film): Release

-The film earned US$17,650 during its theatrical run, on a budget of $21 million, making it a box office bomb.
-Believing the film was unlikely to be a success, the distributors Metro-Goldwyn-Mayer chose to cut their losses and eliminate the film's marketing budget.
-It was only released on a single weekend in twelve cinemas, in order to meet legal obligations.
+Believing the film was unlikely to be a success, the distributors Metro-Goldwyn-Mayer Pictures chose to cut their losses and eliminate the film's marketing budget.
+It was first released on airplanes before being released to theaters.
+It was only released on a single weekend in twelve theaters, in order to meet legal obligations, and grossed only US$17,650 during its theatrical run, on a budget of $21 million, making it a box office bomb.

 Critical reception

-Molly received mostly mixed to negative reviews from critics.
-On Rotten Tomatoes, the film holds a 14% "Rotten" approval from film critics, with a rating average of 3.4 out of 10.
+Molly was widely panned by critics.
+On Rotten Tomatoes, the film holds a 13% "Rotten" approval from 23 critics, with a rating average of 3.4 out of 10.
 The consensus says, "Molly never really elevates above uninspired, cliche-ridden moments."
 At Metacritic, Molly received a weighted mean rating of 21 out of 100 from film critics, consistently indicating "generally unfavorable reviews", classified as a generally unfavorably reviewed film.